Xooter/Windows/README.md

   <img src="./Windows/assets/images/icon.png" alt="Project Icon" width="100" />
 </p>

-> [!NOTE]
-> Welcome to the Windows Project, a smart blinds and curtains automation system.
+Welcome to the Windows Project, a smart blinds and curtains automation system.
 This project is divided into three main components:

 1. **Windows** - The frontend, built with React Native Expo.
 2. **BlindTrust** - The backend, created using Express and LowDB.